Treatment reports of Substance Use Disorder

 How can I get my license back?

-- We’ll release the suspension when your treatment provider notifies us you’re in compliance with your treatment program.
+We'll release the suspension when your treatment provider notifies us an assessment has been completed and you've completed or complied with your treatment program.

 Get step–by–step instructions